SumoLogic/sumologic-documentation/docs/cloud-security-analytics/data-lake.md

 * Store structured, semi-structured, and unstructured data.
 * Ingest data without having to define schema.
 * Optimize performance and efficiency due to separated storage and compute functions.

+### What is a security data lake?

+When a data lake is used to store security data, it is known as a *security data lake*.
+Sumo Logic is ideal to use for a security data lake.
+Our platform can search your data and deliver actionable results quickly and at scale.

+Scattered data is a security risk.
+When it comes to quickly addressing security threats, it’s common for data to be spread throughout different tools, clouds, and functions, making it hard to access, see, and use effectively.
+Under these circumstances, identifying potential threats is an arduous task.
+To get ahead of potential threats, most organizations need detailed security data they can act on in an easy-to-access location.
+A security data lake is one solution.

+A security data lake is a centralized repository that collects and analyzes large amounts of security data from various sources, offering a complete view of an organization’s security posture.
+A security data lake allows security teams to identify potential threats, investigate security incidents, and respond proactively to potential risks.

+Security data lakes provide a historical overview of security events.
+You can proactively use this information to identify patterns and anomalies, ensuring that your data serves a valuable purpose in protecting your organization’s assets.

+Retaining data in its original, raw format is also a benefit of security data lakes.
+This feature provides valuable information for investigation and forensic purposes, resulting in easier threat hunting and investigation through standardized querying and visualization of all data.

 A security data lake allows you to store and access various data types and formats, making it easier to process and analyze data from multiple tools and technologies.
 Traditional solutions cannot handle such significant volumes of data, leaving valuable security logs and event data scattered across systems and tools.